tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/Printing In LiveCode.md

 Do not confuse the **printMargins**and other card layout printing properties with paper properties such as the **printRectangle**.
-The **printMargins**only applies to printing cards using LiveCode's automatic card layout capabilities (discussed below).
+The **printMargins**only applies to printing cards using the engine's automatic card layout capabilities (discussed below).
 Thus the **printMargins**has no effect on **printRectangle**.